 The first scans involving patients will be carried out later this week.

-The investment is part of an ongoing programme within Hull and East Yorkshire Hospitals NHS Trust to update and replace ageing radiography equipment.
+The investment is part of an ongoing programme within Hull University Teaching Hospitals NHS Trust to update and replace ageing radiography equipment.
 This latest scanner replaced a previous model which has been is use for the last 24 years, and the surrounding areas of the MRI Centre have also been transformed to provide a new recovery area for patients and additional patient changing facilities.

 Nicola Webster, Cross Sectional Speciality Manager in the Trust’s Radiology Department, says the changes will lead to a better experience for both patients and staff: